gabywald/BioSilico/README.md

 TODO BioC++ example(s)

+NOTE 20211214 : starting some parts of Pipeline / Workflow tool to be used here for some purposes !

 ### 'biosilico-biosilico' : Core representation for "In Silico" modelisation

 A complete (?) dev framework to build a computer modelization / simulation for 'biological' agents.